Skip to main content

-Qoder offers a wide range of tools to assist with programming tasks in different aspects, such as file searching, file reading, directory browsing, semantic symbol retrieval, file editing, error checking, and command execution.
-It also integrates with Model Context Protocol (MCP) servers, allowing developers to configure additional extensions that enhance their coding experience.
-In Agent mode, Qoder uses the following tools to retrieve information from the project, code files, and web content:
+Qoder offers a rich set of tools covering programming scenarios such as file search, file reading, directory browsing, semantic symbol retrieval, file editing, error checking, and command execution.
+It can also integrate with Model Context Protocol (MCP) services, allowing developers to configure more extensions to further optimize the coding experience.
+In Agent Mode, Qoder uses search tools to retrieve information from the following scopes:

 ScopeDescription